 Flow Control - This handles the data flow between the iServer and the attached serial device to ensure it's processed efficiently.
 Too much data arriving before the device can handle it causes lost data.
-Options are Hardware (using RTS and CTS pins), Software also called Xon/Xoff (using Tx and Rx pins), and None.
+Options are Software also called Xon/Xoff (using Tx and Rx pins), and None.
 The default is None.